ABOUT THE ARTIST

 Who I Am

 I am a product of what I've learned throughout my interesting and somewhat difficult life.
-When I was a baby, my mother left my drug-addict father and survived on Welfare and the kindness of her family and friends.
-About nine months later, she met my dad, they fell madly in love, and were married in nine months, much like Mark and I. Ernie became Papa.
+When I was a baby, my mother had to leave my birth father and survived on Welfare and the kindness of her family and friends.
+About nine months later, she met my dad, they fell madly in love, and were married within a year, much like Mark and I. Ernie became Papa.
 He asked my mom if he could adopt me, and of course she said yes.

 My mother has always been a very hard worker, very detailed, accurate, and ready to learn.
-I learned work ethics from her, even though she left her secretarial position to take care of me when I was eight because I was flunking out of school and she needed to spend more time with me.
+I learned work ethics from her, even though she left her secretarial position when I was eight.
 From then on, she taught people the Bible full-time, free of charge.
-Going with her created some of the best memories of my childhood.
-She was very unbiased and taught people of all races, economical brackets, or sexual orientations.
+Going with her in the ministry created some of the best memories of my childhood.
+She was very unbiased and taught people of all races, economical brackets, and sexual orientations.
 She even taught homeless people in camp grounds.
 From both of my parents, as well as my faith, I learned to be very fair and to never be prejudiced towards anyone.

 He was an extremely tenacious, stubborn, industrious, generous, brilliant, hard-working, hot-headed man.
 He taught himself Italian and Portuguese as a hobby, and became fluent in both.
 He built our three-story home almost single-handedly.
 He would give anyone a chance.
 He had a stash of brand-new toys to give when he had a fatherless boy over to the house.
 He also taught people the Bible, going in the ministry every weekend.